an-andrv/pet-project/README.md

 # pet-project

-This project is included technology stack: Angular 11, Typescript, RxJS and etc.
+This project is included technology stack: Angular 11, Typescript 4, RxJS 6 and etc.